OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/pci_passthrough.rst

     alias nouveau off
     alias lbm-nouveau off

-Alongside this configuration vfio driver should be loaded passing the id of the PCI cards we want to attach to VMs.
-For example, for nvidia Grid K2 GPU we pass the id ``10de:11bf``.
+Alongside this configuration VFIO driver should be loaded passing the id of the PCI cards we want to attach to VMs.
+For example, for NVIDIA GRID K2 GPU we pass the id ``10de:11bf``.
 File ``/etc/modprobe.d/local.conf``:

 .. code::

     options vfio-pci ids=10de:11bf

-vfio Device Binding
+VFIO Device Binding
 ~~~~~~~~~~~~~~~~~~~

 I/O MMU separates PCI cards into groups to isolate memory operation between devices and VMs.
-To add the cards to vfio and assign a group to them we can use the scripts shared in the `aforementioned web page <http://www.firewing1.com/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.
+To add the cards to VFIO and assign a group to them we can use the scripts shared in the `aforementioned web page <http://www.firewing1.com/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.

 This script binds a card to vfio.
 It goes into ``/usr/local/bin/vfio-bind``: